-This story has evolved over time or a variation depending on who you ask in San Antonio.
+This story of the Donkey Lady Bridge has evolved or varies depending on who you ask in San Antonio.
 The story goes that a lady who lived by a bridge took care of donkeys.
-She lived on her own and many people felt she was some type of witch because of her odd appearance.
+She lived alone, and many people felt she was a witch because of her odd appearance.
 One night someone lit her house on fire while she was asleep.

 Some say her appearance took on the form of a donkey in some aspects.
-The bridge is believed to by the new Toyota plant on the Southside of San Antonio.
+The new Toyota plant on the Southside of San Antonio belongs to the bridge.

 Haunted Midget Mansion Explained

-A wealthy man who happens to be smaller in statute one day decides to murder his family then hangs himself.
-Believe to have been haunted.
+A wealthy man who happens to be smaller in statute one day decides to murder his family and then hangs himself.
+Believe in having been haunted.

-Before the mansion had been torn down it was said people would perform satanic rituals and believe to have many negative energies there.
+Before the mansion had been torn down, it was said people would perform satanic rituals and believe in having many negative energies there.

 The location is no more since much development has been made around the location.
-I remember a few years back they would say when you went by the building that little people would throw rocks at you to ward you off.
+I remember a few years back; they would say when you went by the building, little people would throw rocks at you to ward you off.
 I believe now the location has become a Lowes.
-I’m curious to know if anyone has had any paranormal experiences while working there.
+I’m curious to know if anyone has had paranormal experiences while working there.

 Ghost Stories around San Antonio Texas

 A shortlist of ghost stories in San Antonio.
-It’s worth looking at if you want to read more about San Antonio Ghost stories.
+If you want to read more about San Antonio Ghost stories, it’s worth looking at.